mlybrand/loa_tools/README.md

 I will also want a task that has the test suites run continuously (and I will want unit, integration and all).

 But what do I want to have happen as default?

+I think I want default to do the following:

+* lint
+* run all tests
+* run sass tasks
+* concatenate and uglify all js and css
+* clear out dist folder
+* move all files to dist folder for deployment